mathspp/mathspp/pages/06.courses/intermediate-python-course/_09.faq/text.md

 <details markdown="1">
 <summary><h3>At what time will the live sessions take place?</h3></summary>

-The live sessions take place from 3pm to 5pm and 7pm to 9pm, UTC time.
+The live sessions take place from 2pm to 4pm UTC time on Tuesdays and Thursdays.
 </details>

 <details markdown="1">